 The first step in identifying a system configuration is to perform computer software based coverage modelling.
 Service providers are recommended to obtain or develop software for this purpose, or obtain consultancy from experts in this area.
 Coverage predictions should allow the estimation of the geographical area over which the eLoran service will meet the application requirements outlined in Table 1 and 2.
 The provider should start with estimates for the number and locations of required transmitters.
 As a starting point, certain heuristics can be applied; for example, assuming a 250kW ERP transmitter has an approximate range of 1000km, and that at least 3 transmitters are required to allow positioning, with 5 required to be received to provide full RAIM-type integrity within a user’s receiver.
 Coverage prediction should be made for accuracy, integrity, availability and continuity.

-Recommended Reading:

 Identify Locations for Transmitters

 The analysis of coverage estimates will allow the provider to estimate the Effective Radiated Power required for each transmitter.
 Knowing the required ERP will allow the provider to determine the type and size of antenna needed to be installed at a proposed transmitter site, and that will determine the location and size of the site itself.
 The ERP of the transmitter may be constrained by the size of site available, in which case further coverage analysis will be required in order to confirm service performance resulting from the use of the proposed site.

-Recommended Reading: XXXX

 Select Group Repetition Interval(s)